-Most parents want their kids to be happy and safe.
-However, they might have beliefs about happiness and safety that aren’t necessary true.
+Most parents want their kids to be happy and safe and have their best interests.
+However, they might have beliefs about happiness and safety that aren’t necessarily true.

 In my case, my parents believe that having a stable job would make me happy.
 But their assumption is wrong.
 Having a stable job doesn’t make me happy.
-I need to be challenged.
-I need to grow.
+I need to be challenged and grow.
 I need to be creative and execute my ideas.
-I need to do something meaningful that helps people.
-My parents don’t understand that I need these things to feel fulfilled in life.
+Doing something meaningful that helps people is what I love.
+But my parents don’t understand that I need these things to feel fulfilled in life.

 It’s not that your parents want to make you miserable or force you to do something you don’t like.
 They have the obligation to keep you safe.
 It’s their job.
 You can’t blame them for that.